zkry/golang-tetris/README.md

 ![A sample example of the program](docs/media/example2.png?raw=true "An example of the program running")

 ## Running the Game
-The only dependancy that the game uses is the game library github.com/faiface/pixel.
+The only dependency that the game uses is the game library github.com/faiface/pixel.
 If you don't have it already you can run `go get github.com/faiface/pixel` to install it as well as `go get github.com/zkry/golang-tetris` to get the game.

 Once you have the files, you can run `go run *.go` to play the game.